TanmayJain97/Indian-States-Census-Analyser/README.md

 # Indian-States-Census-Analyser

-Modified to UC 2 TC 2.3 - Given the State Code CSV File if type is incorrect, Returns a custom Exception
+Modified to UC 2 TC 2.4 - Given the State Code CSV File when correct but delimiter incorrect, Returns a custom Exception